-- Is listed as a medical device in Europe, Australia, and other countries worldwide.
+- It’s listed as a medical device in Europe, Australia, and other countries worldwide.

 - Requires four AA batteries, which are not included.

 When you’re away from home, you want a baby monitor that will easily travel with you.
-This simple one from Phillips could be the solution.
+This simple one from Philips could be the solution.

 If you mute the sound on the parent unit, lights will alert you if your baby wakes up crying.
-On the subject of lights, there is also a comforting nightlight on the nursery unit.
+There is also a comforting night light on the nursery unit.

 - Compact and lightweight.